 Contrabass player Carl Royce is based in Monrovia, California.
 Monrovia is a sweet little All American town situated in the foothills of the San Gabriel mountains just East of Pasadena.
 It’s about a 25 minute drive to ‘downtown’ Los Angeles.

-Carl fell in love with the sound of the contrabass at a performance by the Moscow Symphony Orchestra (Moscow, Idaho) when he was just 4 years old.
+Royce recalls his first encounter with the sound of the contrabass at a performance by the Moscow Symphony Orchestra (Moscow, Idaho) when he was just 4 years old.
 An obsessive and stubborn autodidact, Carl later seized the opportunity to explore the contrabass’ great range of sonorities on his own.
 He went on to study privately with renowned contrabassists Putter Smith and Gary Peacock, among others.
 Carl counts among his favorite contrabassists Barre Phillips and Gabe Noel.

 Carl’s contrabass is a Harold Jaegar export model, constructed in 1933.
 He meticulously amplifies his instrument and processes the signal electronically in order to arrive at a distinctive palette of unusual organic tones.
 For more info on Carl’s bass rig and pedalboard have a look here.